 It’s not uncommon for Airbnb listings to feature laundry facilities.
 And while that can be convenient for families booking longer stays, doing your own laundry is not always an option or desirable for shorter bookings or business travelers.

 Similar to room service notifications, hotels are also using mobile apps to send push notifications at appropriate times of the day to remind guests of available laundry services and turnaround times.
 This way, guests can ensure that their items are ready for pick-up in time to be cleaned and pressed for when they’re needed.

 Accessing an Airbnb accommodation is not always straightforward.
 Sometimes the host will meet guests to grant them access to the property, and sometimes a key needs to be retrieved from a lock-box that countless previous guests have had access to (a security concern).

 Hotels are offering a level of service above and beyond this cumbersome experience by allowing them to lock and unlock their room door, via the hotel’s smartphone app.
 Such technology also saves hotels the expense and hassle of managing a key card inventory that is prone to loss and demagnetization.

 A Brave New Industry

 Change is one of the most immutable of universal laws.
 Everything changes in its own way in its own time.
-And at this moment in history, the hotel industry is in a significant state of flux.
+And at this moment in history, the hotel industry is in a significant state of flux and recreation.

 New technologies have brought new competition and new challenges for hotels, and Airbnb has posed a series of challenges to an industry that’s almost as old as civilization itself.
 It has directly impacted the supply-side of the market (cutting into hotel profits) and, in doing so, indirectly altered the demand-side of the market, as well.